Paravent Les Jardins du Luxembourg

 Catalog raisonné : Sauret 319

-In 1985, inspired by Yves Lebouc's original idea, Jean-Pierre Cassigneul created his lithographed folding screen "Les Jardin du Luxembourg", measuring 145/194 cm.
-On these four panels, the artist depicts large lithographs with light, elegant, airy female silhouettes unlike any other by artists of his time.
-The result is a majestic, mysterious impression of a young woman's nostalgic stroll through a sumptuous garden, occasionally passing other passers-by.
-On this panel, the main subject is no exception: a young woman in a harmony of yellow stands on the lawn walking her little dog towards a flowerbed.
-Behind her, a dove takes flight and tends to disappear from the composition.
-In the distance, a woman with a black stroller.
+In 1985, prompted by an original idea from Yves Lebouc, Jean-Pierre Cassigneul created his lithographed screen entitled "Les Jardins du Luxembourg", measuring 145/194 cm.
+On these four panels, the artist depicts large lithographs featuring light, elegant and airy female silhouettes that stand out from other female representations of his time.
+This creation offers a majestic, mysterious impression of a young woman's nostalgic stroll through a sumptuous garden, occasionally passing other passers-by.